A low FODMAP curry could be the answer if you’re running out of cooking inspiration and fancy something packed with flavour.

 However, you can make some delicious low FODMAP curries with simple swaps.

-If you fancy a meal reminiscent of your favourite takeaway, we have made a list of low FODMAP curry recipes.
+If you fancy a meal reminiscent of your favourite takeaway, we have made a list of recipes for you to try.

 These include chicken, meat, fish/seafood, and vegetarian options, so they should be suitable options for whoever you are catering for.